iqbal-lab/Mykrobe-predictor/README.md

 ### Compilation ###

-To compile for S.aureus, the following command creates an executable bin/Mykrobe.predictor.staph
+To compile for S.aureus, run the following command

 make STAPH=1 predictor

+to create this executable

+bin/Mykrobe.predictor.staph

-To compile for M.tuberculosis, the following command creates an executable bin/Mykrobe.predictor.tb
+To compile for M.tuberculosis, run the following command

 make TB=1 predictor

+to create this executable

+bin/Mykrobe.predictor.tb

 To download and compile on Mac